 - Special interest: He usually has a flat affect, but becomes animated when he talks about his passion, baseball.

-In the AANE training, Nicole also learned about common characteristics of neurotypical spouses in neurodiverse relationships.
+In the AANE online training for therapists, Nicole also learned about common characteristics of neurotypical spouses in neurodiverse relationships.
 While some people with Asperger’s marry other people with Asperger’s, many of them marry neurotypical partners in caregiving professions.

 Nicole noticed neurotypical spouse traits in Tina: